ThriledLokki983/fe-base/GITHUB_ACTIONS.md

 - Runs on multiple Node.js versions (18.x and 20.x)
 - Installs dependencies
-- Runs linters
+- Runs linters (with continue-on-error enabled for initial setup)
-- Runs tests
+- Runs tests (with continue-on-error enabled for initial setup)
 - Builds the project
 - Uploads build artifacts

+The workflow is configured with `fail-fast: false` to ensure that if one matrix job fails (e.g., the Node.js 18.x build), the other jobs will still run to completion (e.g., the Node.js 20.x build).

 ### CD (Continuous Deployment)